thenationofalex/remote-dictionary/readme.md

-## 📚 Remote dictionary
+## 📚 Remote cspell dictionary

-Cspell lets you create a list of allowed words in your codebase.
+[Cspell](https://github.com/streetsidesoftware/cspell#readme) lets you create a list of allowed words in your codebase.
 Keeping this list up to date across multiple repos is a time consuming process.

 Remote dictionay is a suite of packages that allow the use of a shared word list.